mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 - N. Brümmer (2010), Measuring, Refining and Calibrating Speaker and Language Information Extracted from Speech
 - D. A. van Leeuwen and N. Brümmer (2007), An Introduction to Application-Independent Evaluation of Speaker Recognition Systems
 - N. Brümmer and J. du Preez (2006), Application-Independent Evaluation of Speaker Detection

-D. van Leeuwen and N. Brümmer (2007) is my go-to source as it is a simple and practical introduction.
-A. Nautsch (2019) provides a clear, recent and extensive review of the the speaker recognition research.
-N. Brümmer (2010) also covers a lot of ground into lots of details, with cool information theoretic interpretations.